Happy-Ferret/react-portal/readme.md

 import ReactDOM from 'react-dom';
 import { Portal, PortalState } from 'react-portal';

-import { PortalStyle } from './custom/style';
+// imports from your own modules import { PortalStyle } from './custom/style';
 import { WidgetBarMoveButton, WidgetBarCloseButton } from './custom/components';
+import * as WidgetsCatalog from './widgets';

 class MyPortal extends React.Component {
   constructor(props) {